-- Within 180 calendar days after you receive our adverse benefit determination notice, you must tell us orally or in writing that you want to appeal our adverse benefit determination.
+- Within 180 calendar days after you receive our adverse benefit determination notice, you must tell us in writing or orally that you want to appeal our adverse benefit determination.
 Please include the following: - (1) Your name and health record number; - (2) Your medical condition or relevant symptoms; - (3) The ongoing course of covered treatment that you want to continue or extend; - (4) All of the reasons why you disagree with our adverse benefit determination; and - (5) All supporting documents.

-Your request and the supporting documents constitute your appeal.
-You must mail, call or fax your appeal to us at:
+Your request and all supporting documents constitute your appeal.
+You must call Member Services, mail, or fax your appeal to us at:

-Kaiser Foundation Health Plan of the Northwest Member Relations Department 500 NE Multnomah St., Suite 100
+Member Relations Department

+500 N.E.
+Multnomah St., Suite 100